 Assessing the True Cost of Tail Spend

-Direct spend (those items and services necessary to produce the company’s core product) is usually well managed, with procurement controls and protocols in place.
-However, when it comes to indirect spend (those items and services unrelated to the core product but necessary to run the day-to-day business), processes and protocols may be minimal or simply ignored…if they exist at all.
-If you don’t think this is something to be concerned about, here’s a disturbing statistic.
-According to Deloitte’s CPO Survey 2018, overall transparency within the supply chain is poor, “with 65 percent of procurement leaders having limited or no visibility beyond their Tier 1 suppliers.”
+When it comes to indirect spend (items and services unrelated to the core product but necessary to run the day-to-day business), processes and protocols may be ignored and not viewed as a priority by stakeholders.
+If you don’t think this is something to be concerned about, consider this: According to Deloitte’s CPO Survey 2018, overall transparency within the supply chain is poor, “with 65 percent of procurement leaders having limited or no spend visibility beyond their Tier 1 suppliers.”

-This can cost a business more than you might imagine since, according to a ProcureCon 2015 benchmarking study, over 40 percent of U.S. businesses spend over 40 percent of their total procurement on indirect goods and services, including office and cleaning supplies, uniforms, IT services, furniture and more.
-For larger companies with multiple locations, decentralized purchasing and a lack of oversight can lead to overspending, duplicate or unnecessary purchases, and non-compliance.
-And these problems are exacerbated when it comes to tail spend.
+That lack of transparency can be costly to your bottom line.
+According to a ProcureCon 2015 benchmarking study, over 40 percent of U.S. businesses spend over 40 percent of their total procurement on indirect goods and services, including office and cleaning supplies, uniforms, IT services, furniture and more.
+For larger companies with multiple locations, decentralized purchasing and a lack of oversight can lead to overspending, duplicate or unnecessary purchases, and non-compliance, and these problems are exacerbated when it comes to tail spend.

 How does tail spend differ from indirect spend?

 Tail spend is a subset of indirect spend.
-As noted above, indirect spend covers all goods and services not necessary for the production of core products sold to end customers.
+As noted above, indirect spend covers all goods and services not necessary to produce core products sold to customers.
 Although oversight may not be as disciplined as it should be, the organization may still have a list of preferred vendors and contracts that employees are expected to use for indirect products.

-Tail spend (also known as maverick spend, rogue spend, and dark purchasing) occurs when an employee goes outside the normal process of procurement to acquire needed items and services.
-This often takes place on an as-needed basis when there are no policies in place to direct the purchases.
+Tail spend (a.k.a. maverick spend, rogue spend, and dark purchasing) occurs when an employee goes outside the normal process of procurement to acquire needed items and services.
+This often takes place on an as-needed basis with no policies in place to direct the purchases.
 Adding to the problem is that the buying function for these kinds of purchases is often dispersed within the organization.
 Those who now have the responsibility for purchasing can be senior department heads, operation staff, accounts payable staff, and finance.

-So in a time where businesses are required to manage and account for every dollar spent, tail spend is virtually unmanaged.
-Besides the problems I listed above (duplicate purchases, overspending, etc.) an even bigger penalty of unmanaged tail spend is that, by being “off the grid,” there is a total lack of visibility into these purchases, which makes planning and forecasting difficult and likely inaccurate and can make early payment discount capture literally disappear.
+In a time where businesses are required to manage and account for every dollar spent, tail spend is virtually unmanaged.
+Aside from the problems listed above, an even bigger penalty of unmanaged tail spend is that by being “off the grid,” there is a total lack of visibility into these purchases which makes planning and forecasting difficult and likely inaccurate.
+It can also make early payment discount capture and cost savings non-existent.

 Identify the scope of your tail spend problem

-If you don’t have visibility into the purchase process, how do you know you have a problem?
-One of the quickest ways to measure your problem is by looking at your vendor list and understanding the “80-20 rule.”
-The 80-20 rule asserts that while 80 percent of a company’s spend comes from 20 percent of its suppliers, the logical and realistic conclusion is that 20 percent of its spend comes from 80 percent of the suppliers.
+If you don’t have visibility into the procurement process, how do you know you have a problem?
+One of the quickest ways to measure your problem is by looking at your vendor list and understanding the pareto principle, or “80-20 rule.”
+This rule asserts that while 80 percent of a company’s spend comes from 20 percent of its suppliers, the logical and realistic conclusion is that 20 percent of its spend comes from 80 percent of the suppliers.

-Spend Matters, in its study, “Fix the Tail to Propel Procurement: Attacking the Tail Spend Problem in B2B,” identifies this as a much larger issue.
-The study found that 35 percent of respondents identified managing tail spend as a major priority, noting “The biggest problem based on total economic value is that, on average, procurement professionals spend the majority of their time on the 80%-90% of the suppliers that represent less than 5%-10% of spend and business value.
+The Spend Matters study “Fix the Tail to Propel Procurement: Attacking the Tail Spend Problem in B2B,” identifies this as a much larger issue.
+The study found that 35 percent of respondents identified managing tail spend as a major priority, noting “The biggest problem based on total economic value is that, on average, procurement professionals spend the majority of their time on the 80%-90% of the suppliers that represent less than 5%-10% of spend and business value.”

-Look at your vendor list.
+Look at your number of suppliers.
 Are there too many falling under these low-value, non-recurring transactions?
 Could you consolidate these vendors to create a smaller list of preferred vendors?
-Doing so would not only reduce the number of vendors; it would also give you greater leverage since you would be able to offer a greater volume of purchases to the vendors chosen.
-There are a number of problems that follow with too many vendors:

-- The possibility that many suppliers may not fall under the preferred list, meaning they may not meet company standards and KPIs.
+- Many suppliers may not fall under the preferred list, meaning they may not meet company standards and KPIs.

-- Too many transactions which translate to too many invoices and purchase orders, which ultimately leads to higher costs and too much time spent by employees approving and paying these invoices.
+- Too many transactions can translate to too many invoices and purchase orders, which ultimately leads to higher costs and excess time spent on menial tasks.

-- Savings are lost when lower volume per vendor means less possibility for early pay discounts.
+- Lost savings: A lower volume per vendor means less possibility for early pay discounts.

 - Identify uncontrolled spend areas

-- Create a plan to prioritize and address those areas
+- Create initiatives to prioritize and address those areas

 - Assemble a budget